Coronavirus Information for the SPS Community

-As we have communicated previously, most recently on July 9, Northwestern classrooms, labs, and other learning spaces will look different in the Fall and will require new practices and behaviors.
+As we have communicated previously, Northwestern classrooms, labs, and other learning spaces will look different during the pandemic will require new practices and behaviors.
 Everyone must observe six-foot physical distancing when entering, occupying, and exiting campus spaces, including classrooms.
 Northwestern also will require those on campus to complete daily symptom surveys.
 Face coverings will be required inside university buildings, with disposable options available at designated building entries.
-Hand sanitizing stations will also be placed in high traffic areas.
+Hand sanitizing stations will also be placed in high-traffic areas.

 Building systems will optimize airflow, and we will enhance cleaning protocols.
 Instructors and students will be expected to disinfect their own work areas upon entry into their rooms using cleaning materials available in the classroom.
 Excess classroom furniture will be removed to reflect revised occupancy limits, which in most cases will be 20-30% of normal capacity.
 You can also expect assigned seating to aid in contact tracing.

 Visit the COVID-19 and Campus Updates website to find additional information about how we are planning to return to and manage instructional spaces.